Paula Escarameia: Awards

-Escarameia was awarded by the Portuguese government the rank of Grand Officer of the Order of Prince Henry (Ordem do Infante Dom Henrique), in 2002.
+Escarameia was awarded by the Portuguese government the rank of Grand Officer of the Order of Prince Henry, in 2002.

-In 2011, the Faculty of Law of Universidade Nova of Lisbon instituted the Professor Paula Escarameia Award, which aims to distinguish and reward works whose theme falls within the area of International Law.
+In 2011, the Faculty of Law of NOVA University Lisbon instituted the Professor Paula Escarameia Award, which aims to distinguish and reward works whose theme falls within the area of International Law.
 The first award recipient successfully completed a Master's in International Law at New York University.

 Death

 Paula Escarameia died on 4 October 2010.
 Following her wishes, her library was donated in 2011 to the Office of Documentation and Comparative Law of the Portuguese Attorney General's Office.
 The bibliographic collection consists of more than 600 volumes on international law topics, including in areas such as human rights and international humanitarian law.
 Important work notes were also donated, which can be consulted.